ArtemS2/source-engine-FCE/README.md

-# Source-Engine 2023 Port with Opposing-Force-2 port included.
+# Source-Engine 2023 with Opposing-Force-2 port included.

 > [!CAUTION]
 > This is a fan port of Opposing-Force-2  - https://github.com/of2team/Opposing-Force-2 on the latest version of the engine.